tier4/scenario_simulator_v2/docs/developer_guide/OpenSCENARIOSupport.md

 Substitution syntaxes can be nested and the substitution is performed from the innermost to the outermost in order.

-> [!IMPORTANT]
+!!! warning
-> This substitution is performed only once during the reading of the attribute, so changes in parameters that occur during the simulation, such as those from `ParameterModifyAction`, do not affect the substitution.
+    This substitution is performed only once during the reading of the attribute, so changes in parameters that occur during the simulation, such as those from `ParameterModifyAction`, do not affect the substitution.

 #### Available Syntax